Sakura Hime: The Legend of Princess Sakura: Moon Princess group

-Kohaku's best friend.
+Kohaku and Aoba's best friend.
 When they were young, Kohaku accidentally turned him into a frog with a jutsu.
 On the full moon he turns human for a day.
-He was in love with Kohaku but in volume 10, he realizes he has fallen in love with Rurijo after he (in his frog form) sees her bathing.
+He was in love with Kohaku, and kept anncouncing his feelings for her, but in volume 10, he realizes he has fallen in love with Rurijo after he (in his frog form) sees her bathing.
 They become good friends and Rurijo sprinkles moon water on him to make him permanently human.